nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

         3.  `search -n`
 <br/>

-### D.x: Search by genre
+### D.20: Search by genre
-1. Finding all anime series that has a specific genre with `search` feature
+1. Finding all anime series that has a specific genre with `search` feature.
     1. Prerequisite:  None.

     2. Test case: `search -g Music` <br/>
-    Expected: Will return all anime that has 'Music' as its genre
+    Expected: Will return all anime that has 'Music' as its genre.

     3. Test case: `search -n slice of life` <br/>
-    Expected: Will return anime that has 'Slice of Life' as its genre
+    Expected: Will return anime that has 'Slice of Life' as its genre.

     4. Other incorrect commands to try:
         1.  `search`